 Not Going Certified

-Last but not least, there will always be instances in which is isn’t actually mandatory to produce a certified translation.
+Last but not least, there will always be instances in which producing a certified translation isn’t mandatory.
 However, this doesn’t necessarily mean doing so isn’t the best way to go.
-If the document needs to be accurate, official, on time and complete, it pays to go with certified translations.
+If the document needs to be accurate, official, on time, and complete, it pays to go with certified translations.
 Even if it means paying a little more, it’s a case of getting it done right and now having to pay twice.